The Integrated Nested Laplace Approximation for fitting Dirichlet regression models: The R-package dirinla

 For simplicity, covariates are simulated from a Uniform distribution on (0,1).
-To posteriorly fit the model, Gaussian prior distributions are assigned with precision $10^{-4}$ to all the elements of the Gaussian field.
+To posteriorly fit the model, and following the structure of LGMs, Gaussian prior distributions are assigned with precision $10^{-4}$ to all the elements of the Gaussian field.